Language-Research-Technology/ldaca-website/content/news/posts/implementing-PILARS/index.md

 Allows batch upload of metadata
 Can run locally, in portals, or as GitHub Pages

-Most of the real work of metadata creation still happens in spreadsheets—but Crate-O helps turn that into structured, validated metadata.
+Most of the real work of metadata creation still happens in spreadsheets — but Crate-O helps turn that into structured, validated metadata.